 This phase includes fewer court appearances; once every three weeks.
 However, outside meetings are increased in frequency.
 Participants are called upon to lead the pre-contract meetings and act as role models to newcomers in the program.
 They are encouraged to take more control of their own recovery.
 Random urinalysis and reporting to probation continue.

 Graduations occur semi-annually as the culmination of the formal part of the program.
 At that time felony charges are stricken with leave to reinstate.
 This allows for those felony charges to then be removed from the record.
 Graduates are highly encouraged to attend follow up court appearances and classes as alumni members to provide additional support.
+Over 300 graduates have successfully completed Drug Court.

 The Will County Drug Court is committed to helping those individuals who have a substance abuse problem and restoring them to be productive and law abiding citizens, and the representatives from the following agencies are dedicated to making this program a 100% success in Will County: